 Antola traveled mostly by car to capture the beauty and vibrancy of everyday life in Benin, Burkina Faso, Cote d’Ivoire, Ghana, Togo, Senegal, and Ethiopia from 2011 to 2014.
 The vignettes, portraits, and landscapes that emerge offer a compelling snapshot of contemporary Sub-Saharan Africa: there are two men dressed head-to-toe in elaborate African wax textiles who share a motorcycle; a gold jewelry-clad Kumasi king performs a warrior dance; and a girl in an oversized straw hat steers a boat affixed with a patchwork sail.
 Each image reflects the astonishing variety of ways people create and define themselves daily, through dress and ritual, work and play.

 Published by Damiani

-*Ships to USA.
-Please email firstname.lastname@example.org for international shipping rates*
+*Ships to USA and UK.
+Please email [email protected] for other international shipping rates*